Help us improve your experience.

 Understanding BGP Route Reflectors

 Because of the internal BGP (IBGP) full-mesh requirement, most networks use route reflectors to simplify configuration.
-The formula to compute the number of sessions required for a full mesh is v * (v - 1)/2, where v is the number of BGP-enabled devices.
-The full-mesh model does not scale well.
-Using a route reflector, you group routers into clusters, which are identified by numeric identifiers unique to the autonomous system (AS).
+Using a route reflector, routers are grouped into clusters, which are identified by numeric identifiers unique to the autonomous system.
 Within the cluster, you must configure a BGP session from a single router (the route reflector) to each internal peer.
 With this configuration, the IBGP full-mesh requirement is met.

 To use route reflection in an AS, you designate one or more routers as a route reflector—typically, one per point of presence (POP).
-Route reflectors have the special BGP ability to readvertise routes learned from an internal peer to other internal peers.
-So rather than requiring all internal peers to be fully meshed with each other, route reflection requires only that the route reflector be fully meshed with all internal peers.
+Route reflectors have the ability to readvertise routes learned from an internal peer to other internal peers.
+Rather than requiring all internal peers to be fully meshed with each other, route reflection requires only that the route reflectors be fully meshed with all internal peers.
 The route reflector and all of its internal peers form a cluster, as shown in Figure 1.

 Note: